leendrew/mini-constructor/README.md

 ## Description

-Simple page builder of 3 types of sections:
+Simple page builder with 3 types of sections:

 - Text, which contains title and description;
 - Cards, which contains cards with icon, title and description;